 - Any actual damages incurred by the owner.

-And, in case that’s not enough, don’t overlook that this statute appears to impose these double penalties on a “strict liability” basis, meaning that there needs to be no showing of bad faith.
-Instead, all that the property owner needs to do is: (1) prevail; and (2) that’s it.
+And, in case that’s not enough, don’t overlook that this statute imposes these double penalties on a “strict liability” basis, meaning that there needs to be no showing of bad faith.
+Instead, all that the property owner needs to do is: (1) prevail; and (2) ask for all these damages.

 So, if you’re the property owner, you’ll love this statute.
-If you’re a contractor or represent lien claimants, you’re probably going to think about this statute when you file any lien claim.
+If you’re a contractor or represent lien claimants, I suspect you’re going to think twice (and maybe more) about this statute every time you file a lien claim.